aws/aws-application-networking-k8s/docs/reference/target-group-policy.md

 Appears on: TargetGroupPolicySpec

 HealthCheckConfig defines health check configuration for given VPC Lattice target group.

 For the detailed explanation and supported values, please refer to [VPC Lattice documentation](https://docs.aws.amazon.com/vpc-lattice/latest/ug/target-group-health-checks.html) on health checks.

+**Limitations and Considerations**
+* Omitting `healthCheck` results in [VPC Lattice default behavior](https://docs.aws.amazon.com/vpc-lattice/latest/ug/target-group-health-checks.html) depending on the protocol.
+  * Health check is enabled by default for HTTP1 target groups.
+  * Health check is disabled by default for HTTP2/gRPC target groups.
+* For targets behind GRPCRoute, you should create a separate endpoint dedicated for health checks - HTTP/2 health check directly on gRPC endpoints is not supported.

 |Field	|Description	|
 |---	|---	|